Save the Date

 Guests can begin arriving at 5:30 p.m. and will enter through the Main Entrance on the west side.

-Tickets will be required for guests to attend the ceremony and each participating graduate will be issued 5 guest tickets.
+Tickets will be required for guests to attend the ceremony and each participating graduate will be issued up to 10 guest tickets.
+Children ages 2 and older will require a ticket, while children under 2 years of age will be permitted to enter without a ticket if they will be sitting in an adult's lap.

 Accessible seating for guests will be available on the second floor of the Event Center.
 An elevator is located next to the guest entrance which can be used for easy access to these reserved seats.
 Guests that need accessible seating will be permitted to have one family member sit with them, but all other guests in the party will need to sit in the general seating area.

-Sign language interpreters will be signing throughout the ceremony for guests with hearing impairments.
-Section 114 is reserved for those needing to be within sightline of the ASL interpreters.
+Sign language interpreters will be signing throughout the ceremony for graduates and guests with hearing impairments.
+Section 114 is reserved for any guests needing to be within sightline of the ASL interpreters.

 CUTX Event Center has a clear bag and small clutch policy in place that is designed to enhance your safety and allow for quick and easy access to the facility.